 To date, CT BHI has awarded $3.1 million to fund important breast cancer research and education projects in Connecticut.
 Thus far, we have funded 20 researchers at various Connecticut hospitals and organizations.
 Six have reported on their progress at national meetings and one research project is patent pending.
 We strive each year to surpass this milestone with the help of our supporters, sponsors and fundraising events.

 Our signature fundraising event is the CT RACE IN THE PARK, which takes place every year on the Saturday before Mother’s Day.
 Last year alone, over $500,000 was raised for breast cancer research.
 Every year, thousands join the RACE Day events in New Britain’s Walnut Hill Park.
 It’s a family tradition and a celebration of life.

 In addition, The CT Breast Health Initiative is the recipient of other organizations’ time and fundraising efforts.
-We are generously supported by The Niantic Jazzercise Fitness Center, the CT Street Rod Association, The New Britain Rock Cats Pink in the Park Day and the Cathy D’Apice Memorial Volleyball Tournament.
+We are generously supported by The Niantic Jazzercise Fitness Center, the CT Street Rod Association, The New Britain Rock Cats Pink in the Park Day, the YWCA, the YMCA and the Cathy D’Apice Memorial Volleyball Tournament.
 We also receive donations from private fundraisers and individuals who believe in our mission and support this work financially.